cisagov/ScubaGear/PowerShell/ScubaGear/Modules/ScubaConfigApp/ScubaConfigApp_CHANGELOG.md

 - Renamed Changelog button to What’s New (shows latest changes only).
 Added separate button for Full Changelog.
 - Policy import now updates cards for Exclusions, Annotations, and Omissions – providing an easier editing experience.
 - Added a green status dot next to configured items for quick visual recognition.
+- Updated Scuba Run button to show gray when disabled, removeing confusion if enabled.

 ### Code Improvements
 - Added a title property to each Graph query in JSON – now displayed in the selector window for clearer guidance.
 - Removed unnecessary update functions; integrated logic directly into card generation functions for cleaner code.
+- Sped up launch time by developing runspace for results scan and reduced maximum reports to 10

 ## 1.8.18 [08/18/2025] - GlobalSettings and Baseline Exclusion Management Enhancement